aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Progress, Errors & Warnings/Error handling/Stop_Criteria_-_Errors_Until_Execution_Interrupt.rst

 This option specifies the number of errors after which AIMMS will stop.
 If this option has the value 0, then AIMMS will never stop after execution errors.

-**Note**

-*	Up to AIMMS 3.9 this option was known as "Errors Until Halt".